wp-plugins/amazonsimpleadmin/readme.txt

          The api now provides a url to an iframe where the reviews are generated for 24 hours.
 I implemented a way to grab the 5-stars image and the total reviews so the old placeholders are still supported.
 I hope this way works.
 If you have any problems please let me know.
-* Added: News placeholders: LowestOfferCurrency, RatingStarsSrc (the url to the image file)
+* Added: News placeholders: LowestOfferFormattedPrice, RatingStarsSrc (the url to the image file)

 0.9.6
 * Added: Compatible with request authentification